Intrauterine Fetal Demise

 Quick Answer

-Intrauterine fetal demise (IUFD), or stillbirth, is the medical term for when a baby dies in the womb after the 20th week of pregnancy.
-Intrauterine fetal demise is never the desired outcome of pregnancy, but it can happen for a variety of reasons, such as a genetic disease or a preventable medical problem (like an infection).
-Learn more about IUFD and coping with pregnancy loss.
+Intrauterine fetal demise (IUFD), or stillbirth, is when a baby dies in the womb after the 20th week of pregnancy.
+Stillbirth can happen for many reasons, like a genetic disease or a preventable medical issue.
+Learn more about IUFD and what to do if you suspect medical mistakes caused you to lose your child.

 Get a Free Case Review